-FP&A is the lifeblood of all forward-thinking businesses and so it is vital that the function runs smoothly and is providing the most value it can.
+Because FP&A is the lifeblood of many forward-thinking firms, it is critical that the function runs smoothly and provides the greatest value possible.

 Optimizing the Financial Planning and Analysis department takes time and a little organization, but when all is said and done makes a massive difference to the quality and timeliness of insight provision.

 In this post, we’re looking at some of the major themes around optimization of the FP&A function and identifying some of the things you need to consider.